Vivojay/YouTube-wav-Downloader/README.md

 ## Who needs this?

-#### This project is primarily intended for music producers to allow them to easily download audios from YouTube videos, but anyone and everyone can use it for their personal work.
+#### This project is primarily intended for music producers to allow them to easily download audios from YouTube videos, but anyone and everyone can use it for their personal work too.

 ## Why would you need this?